mliebelt/pgn-viewer/dev.md

 ### Boot-strapping

-Do the following steps to have PgnViewerJS build:
+Do the following steps to have pgn-viewer build:

 * Run `npm install` to have all the additional libraries downloaded and installed locally.
 * Run `npm build` in the 2 modules directories to build a development distribution.
-This will create the library part of PgnViewerJS only.
+This will create the library part of pgn-viewer only.
   * `modules/pgn-viewer/lib/dist.js`.

 ### Running examples